tolgadur/rfx-email-agent/README.md

-# RFP Email Agent
+# RFX Email Agent

-A smart email agent that automatically processes and responds to RFPs (Request for Proposals) received via email.
-The agent can handle both plaintext questions in email bodies and attached Excel/CSV files containing RFP questions.
+A smart email agent that automatically processes and responds to RFX (including RFPs, security questionnaires, and technical queries) received via email.
+The agent can handle both plaintext questions in email bodies and attached Excel/CSV files containing questions.
 It uses RAG (Retrieval Augmented Generation) to provide accurate answers based on your organization's documentation.

 ## Features

-- Monitors a designated email inbox for incoming RFPs
+- Monitors a designated email inbox for incoming RFX documents
 - Processes questions from email body text
-- Handles Excel/CSV attachments with RFP questions
+- Handles Excel/CSV attachments with RFP/security questionnaire questions
 - Uses RAG to generate accurate responses based on your documentation
 - Supports both local document processing and remote PDF ingestion via URL
 - Maintains document embeddings in a PostgreSQL database with pgvector